cronops-io/devopstips.cronops.io/docs/culture/tip-2-support-learning.md

 ### Examples & use cases

-!!! tip "Practices to create a generative culture"
+!!! tip "Ways to improve your learning culture"
     You can help your organization create a climate for learning by viewing learning as the key to improvement and as an investment.
 Some steps you can take to directly support learning include: